lumeland/lume.land/docs/advanced/the-data-model.md

 - `date`: Define the date of the page.
 - `basename`: Define the basename of the page (only in Lume 2).

-The `url` can be a function or even a relative path ([see URLs documentation](../creating-pages/urls.md) for more info).
-Lume will resolve this value to a string.
-If the url is `false`, the page is ignored.
+You can define the `url` as a absolute or relative paths or even a function ([see URLs documentation](../creating-pages/urls.md) for more info).
+Lume will resolve this value to a string, and if the url is `false`, the page is ignored.

 The `date` variable can be defined
 [in the filename](http://localhost:3000/docs/creating-pages/page-files/#page-date)